 Consult an Experienced California Truck Accident Attorney

 Not all personal injury attorneys are familiar with the FMCSA regulations and the ways that trucking companies may try to conceal evidence or otherwise avoid liability.
-If you are hurt or a loved one is killed in a truck accident due to a driver’s failure to check blind spots, California truck accident attorney Travis G. Black may be able to help.
+If you are hurt or a loved one is killed in a truck accident due to a driver’s failure to check blind spots, California truck accident attorney Travis G. Black, Inc. may be able to help.
 He is an experienced litigator who understands the trucking industry and how to gather the information necessary to be successful in this type of lawsuit.
 He formerly worked in the insurance industry and as a law enforcement officer, and he can bring his insights to bear on your case.
 Based in Folsom, we offer knowledgeable legal counsel and work hard on behalf of our clients.
-Contact us online or call Travis G. Black & Associates at 916-962-2896 for a free consultation with a motor vehicle collision attorney.
+Contact us online or call Travis G. Black, Inc. at 916-962-2896 for a free consultation with a motor vehicle collision attorney.